-As a result of the pandemic, the Canadian federal and provincial governments have enacted subsidies and other stimulus in an attempt to stabilize economic conditions.
-Since the COVID-19 pandemic was declared, certain tenants of the REIT have required financial assistance in the form of short-term rental deferrals or participation in Federal government programs.
-The Canadian Emergency Rent Subsidy program ended in Q4-2021 and new programs have been introduced including the Hardest-Hit Business Recovery Program.
+As a result of the pandemic, certain tenants of the REIT continue to struggle and have required financial assistance in the form of short-term rental deferrals or participation in Federal government programs.
 These programs assist businesses experiencing a significant drop in revenue as a result of the COVID-19 pandemic.
-The REIT recognized a \$43 expense in property operating costs related to bad debt provisions for the three months ended March 31, 2022 (March 31, 2021 - \$25).
+The Canada Emergency Rent Subsidy ended in Q4-2021 and the Hardest-Hit Business Recovery Program ended in Q2-2022.